 This indicates the percent of residents who were given antipsychotic drugs.
 These medications may be used for treating several medical conditions, including dementia.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients who were given antianxiety drugs.
-Antianxiety drugs are given to patients experiencing anxiety and depression.
+This indicates the percent of patients prescribed antianxiety drugs.
+Antianxiety medications are given to patients experiencing anxiety or depression.